Nakesha Ward: 5 Things On The Woman 2 Chainz Proposed To At The Met Gala

 — USA TODAY Life (@usatodaylife) May 7, 2018

 3) They have 3 children together, 2 daughters and a son.
+The girls are named Heaven and Harmony.
+In 2015, he and Kesha welcomed a baby boy that they named Halo, which we totally love!

 4) She is extremely private for someone who’s been with a famous rapper for 12 years.
 While their kiddos often show up on Chainz’s social media accounts, she rarely does.
 Moreover, all of her social media is set to private.
+Perhaps all the secrecy is how they’ve managed to make things work?!

 5) Nakesha is career woman who’s passionate about children’s well-being and giving back!
 She’s the owner of A Gift From Heaven, a preschool and childcare facility located in Atlanta, Georgia.
 She’s also the president of the TRU Foundation, a charity that she and her husband founded in order to help their city and community thrive.